2022-fall-comp-880/project-prasanna-vikram/DESIGN.md

 * After completion of loop iteration finally return the accumulator dictionary variable where genres are keys and list of languages in string format as values to that genre.

+2. What is the average runtime for each genre ?
 ### def average_runtime_by_genre(self) -> dict:

         Create a dictionary of average runtime by genres .

         Creates and returns a dictionary whose keys are genres in string format